xiaoxustudio/vitepress-preview-sfc/README.md

 You can custom your component by extending `ViewSfc` component

-See `docs` folder for more details
+See `docs/.vitepress/theme/preview.vue` for more details

+a simple example, include Add button, replace text, etc.

+or see [./packages/components/README.md](./packages/components/README.md) for more details

 ## License